Mark Turner, Institute Professor, directs the M.A. Program in Cognitive Linguistics. He can be reached via http://markturner.org.

-The degree program follows Plan A as described in the Graduate Student Handbook of Case Western Reserve University.
-(The handbook can be found on the School of Graduate Studies site.)
-Accordingly, it requires 30 credit hours and a written M.A. thesis.
-Committees to supervise theses consist of three members of the faculty and otherwise conform to the requirements of the School of Graduate Studies.
-View the basic guidelines for completing a MA Thesis.
+The M.A. in Cognitive Linguistics follows Plan A, as described in the Graduate Student Handbook of Case Western Reserve University.
+The handbook can be found on the website of the School of Graduate Studies.
+Accordingly, the M.A. in cognitive linguistics requires 30 credit hours and a written M.A. thesis.
+The committee supervising the thesis consists of a director and two additional faculty members, conforming to the requirements of the School of Graduate Studies.
+View the basic guidelines for completing a Master’s Thesis in Cognitive Linguistics.

 For more information about the field, including possible careers and conferences, see the International Cognitive Linguistics Association site.
 For guidance concerning upcoming conferences that may enhance your scholarship at Case Western Reserve University, please contact Todd Oakley.